-In the one month long battle local partisans won over Axis occupying forces by escaping from encirclement.
+In the one-month long battle, local partisans won over Axis occupying forces by escaping from encirclement.
 The partisans were led by Josip Broz Tito who later became the first president of Yugoslavia.
 The monument is really impressive, because of its size and socialist style.
 Looking from the back you can see that the monument is exactly the same as from the front, but upside down.
-Behind the main monument there is a list of partisan troops taking part in the battle.
-After the trip we knew we should watch the Sutjeska movie about the battle.
+Behind the main monument, there is a list of partisan troops taking part in the battle.
+After the trip, we knew we should watch the Sutjeska movie about the battle.

 Leaving Sarajevo early next morning, we finally had good sunny weather.
-Luckily the weather didn’t change 2.5 hour later when we’ve arrived to Tjentište.
+Luckily the weather didn’t change 2.5 hours later when we’ve arrived at Tjentište.
 This time we decided to go to Prijevor by car in order to save time.
 Or maybe we’re simply getting older?
 To get to Prijevor you need to find a narrow, but 18 km long road on the left side before village shop in Tjentište.
 It leads first to few houses in Mrkalji.

 There is (not so good) asphalt cover up to a barrier that is a place for entrance fee collection.
-You need to buy ticket for the car and all passengers.
+You need to buy tickets for the car and all passengers.
 We arrived there right at the same time as two park rangers.
 One of the rangers wanted a ride with us to Prijevor as he said he wants to start patrolling the park from there.
-We gladly agreed to take him, so we have help in case our car breaks down on bumpy road, because there is no asphalt at all from this point on the road.
+We gladly agreed to take him, so we have help in case our car breaks down on the bumpy road because there is no asphalt at all from this point on the road.

 The road climbs steadily to reach an asphalt parking place at Dragoš Sedlo after about 10 km and one hour.
 The amount of time it took shows how bad the road was.
-Luckily there was no long steep sections, but there were some bigger stones and deep wheel ruts.
+Luckily there were no long steep sections, but there were some bigger stones and deep wheel ruts.
 Good that we had our car from Finland with its high clearance.
-But the way was pretty tiring both for me as driver and for the car.
+But the way was pretty tiring both for me as the driver and for the car.

 Hike to the highest peak of Bosnia

-When we arrived to Prijevor hill, we parked among few other cars that arrived here before us.
+When we arrived at Prijevor hill, we parked among few other cars that arrived here before us.
 Probably some of them passed us when we were at the viewpoint and some of them stayed overnight here.
-Most of them where 4×4 vehicles, but even an old Volkswagen Golf – popular throughout whole Bosnia – was parking there.
+Most of them were 4×4 vehicles, but even an old Volkswagen Golf – popular throughout whole Bosnia – was parking there.
 We said bye to the ranger who tried to sell us fridge magnets with landscapes from Sutjeska before going on his own way 😀

 A beautiful lake in Montenegro

 The trail to Trnovačko lake is very easy.
 It crosses the border to Montenegro soon after the parking lot, but there is no border control.
-After that the trail goes down to a cute, tiny valley which had a little lake formed by melted snow water.
+After that, the trail goes down to a cute, tiny valley which had a little lake formed by melted snow water.
 It’s only about 2 km to our destination from that point.
 The trail goes uphill, following a small creek and sometimes in the creek.

 We were lucky enough to find nobody around, in summer the place is for sure full of tourists.
 There is even a small wooden cabin selling snacks and drinks working during high season.
 Probably doesn’t get as crowded as Morskie Oko in Tatra, but surely there are many people.
 We already met few groups around the lake after we went down from Maglić trail.
-The trail to the peak surrounds the heart shaped lake from south.
+The trail to the peak surrounds the heart-shaped lake from the south.

 At first, it goes through a forest and that is the only steep part.
 After the forest, you can enjoy the views to even more peaks than from lake’s elevation.
 And the lake water has very cool colors when seen from here.

 We had great weekend exploring Sutjeska National Park.
-Rainy weather at our first visit, but sun on our second time in the park rewarded our struggle in the rain.
-There are plenty of other trails in the area to explore, including trail to Volujak peak that is only 50 m lower than Maglić.
+Rainy weather at our first visit, but the sun on our second time in the park rewarded our struggle in the rain.
+There are plenty of other trails in the area to explore, including the trail to Volujak peak that is only 50 m lower than Maglić.
 We didn’t see any free online map of trails in Sutjeska National Park.
 To plan your trip, check a map we found next to the monument in Tjentište.